imns1ght/FlixHunt/README.md

 The Movie Browser is an app for you to find a good movie to watch!
 The Movie Browser is made with ❤️ using [React Native](https://reactnative.dev/), [TypeScript](https://www.typescriptlang.org/) and [Expo](https://expo.io/), consuming data from the [TMDb API](https://developers.themoviedb.org/3) using [Axios](https://github.com/axios/axios)!.

-# Note ⚠️: This project needs **many** improvements.
-I learned a lot of cool things to implement and will do it when I have free time. 😅
+# Note ⚠️: This project needs **a lot** of improvement.
+I've learned a lot in the last few months and I'll update this project when I have free time. :)

 ## Features